-Data was collected in 22 years, 1987 – 1996 and 2006 – 2017.
-A permanent study plot of … m2 was established in 1987.
-All flowering individuals in this plot were permanently marked with flags and surveyed in each year from 1987 to 1996.
+Data was collected in 22 years, 1987 - 1996 and 2006 - 2017.
+In 1987, all flowering individuals in an area of 825 m2 were permanently marked with flags and surveyed in each year to 1996.
+New flowering individuals in the plot were marked and included in the study in each year.
 No recordings were made from 1997 to 2005, and markings were not maintained.
-In 2006, a permanent study plot of … m2 adjacent to the initial plot was established.
-This new plot was surveyed in the same way as the initial plot from 2006 to 2017, i.e. one set of individuals were followed from 1987 to 1996, and a second set of individuals were followed from 2006 to 2017.
-Within each of the two study periods, the identity of individuals marked as flowering in one year was checked in each of the following years also when not flowering, in order to keep track of individuals flowering only in some study years.
+In 2006, a new set of individuals in an area of 162 m2 within the same population were marked, and surveyed in the same way as the initially marked individuals to 2017.
+One set of xxx individuals was thus followed during the period 1987 - 1996, and a second set of xxx individuals was followed 2006 - 2017.
+In total, our data set included 2411 flowering events.
+The identity of individuals marked as flowering in one year was checked in each of the following years, to keep track of individuals flowering only in some study years.
 Field recordings in each season started when shoots initiated growth in April and were continued every fifth day until the last plant had finished flowering.
 At all visits, we recorded the number of buds, open flowers, scars from aborted flowers and fruits.
-At each visit up to opening of the first flower, we recorded also the size and developmental stage of the most advanced bud in all individuals, and assigned it to one of four size categories: small, medium, large and very large.
-At each visit, we also recorded if one or several shoots had been grazed by roe deer or other vertebrates.
-At the time of fruit maturation, we measured vegetative size and recorded the number of mature fruits, the number of intact seeds and the number of seeds attacked by pre-dispersal seed predators.
-We estimated vegetative size of an individual as their above-ground volume.
-To estimate above-ground volume, we measured the height and diameter of all shoots, calculated the volume of each shoot as π × (diameter / 2)2 × height, and summed the volumes of all shoots of an individual (see Appendix S1 for details).
-Fruits that had not yet opened at the time of recording were directly examined in the field.
-The number of seeds was counted and pre-dispersal seed predation was identified by the presence of one or several larval entrance holes in a seed.
+At each visit up to opening of the first flower, we recorded also the size and developmental stage of the most advanced bud in all individuals, and assigned it to one of four size categories: small, medium, large or very large.
+At each visit, we also recorded if one or several shoots had been grazed.
+At the time of fruit maturation, we measured vegetative size and recorded the number of mature fruits, the number of intact seeds and the number of seeds damaged by pre-dispersal seed predators in each individual.
+To estimate vegetative size, we measured the height and diameter of all shoots, calculated the volume of each shoot as π × (diameter / 2)2 × height, and summed the volumes of all shoots of an individual (see Appendix S1 for details).
+Fruits that had not yet opened at the time of recording were examined directly in the field.
+The number of seeds was counted and pre-dispersal seed predation was identified by the presence of larval entrance holes in a seed.
 Fruits that had opened prior to the recording were brought to the lab where the number of intact and preyed seeds was estimated based on the number of placentas and larval entrance holes (see Appendix S1 for details).
 The total number of intact seeds produced by an individual was used as an estimate of fitness.